bryano13/rubytify-ror/README.md

 **warning** Running this task will drop all the databases

-- Run `rake read_file` fetches the Spotify API and populates the Database with artists read from a YAML file.
+- Run `rake populate` fetches the Spotify API and populates the Database with artists read from a YAML file.

 Coded with ❤️ and 🔨 by: [Bryan Ortiz Lenis](https://github.com/bryano13)